 Interest rate risk refers to the risk that fluctuations in interest rates will directly affect the fair value of an investment or investment liability.
-CGF is exposed to interest rate risk mainly through its holdings in cash equivalents and short-term investments.
-When performing a sensitivity analysis, with all other variables held constant, a 25-basis point increase (decrease) in nominal risk-free rates would result in a (decrease) increase in the value of investments directly impacted by interest rate changes of \$2,112 thousand (December 31, 2023 - \$139 thousand).
+Given interest on its debt instruments are paid-in-kind, CGF is exposed to interest rate risk mainly through its holdings in cash equivalents and short-term investments.
+When performing a sensitivity analysis, with all other variables held constant, a 25-basis point increase (decrease) in nominal risk-free rates would result in a (decrease) increase in the value of investments directly impacted by interest rate changes of \$2,070 thousand (December 31, 2023 - \$139 thousand).